marcoigorr/RS_meterpreter_bypass/README.md

          Remove-Item -path (Get-PSReadlineOption).HistorySavePath

-The system will recreate the file as soon as we execute a new command, no worries
+The system will recreate the file as soon as we execute a new command, no worries.

 # Credits
 - purpl3f0x